This site is no longer maintained. Use phish.net or current.phish.net.

 Watch Time Loves a Hero on YouTube Phish, "Time Loves a Hero" – 10/31/10, Atlantic City, NJ

 Time confirmed the prophecy, as Phish’s heroic status in art, performance, and business was made clear over the next ten years.
-Appropriately, then, they have broken the song out five more times: on 8/11/98 (nearly ten years and over 1000 shows after its previous performance) for the “summer of covers” roster; on 12/31/02 (151 shows later) to celebrate their return from the hiatus; on 7/1/10 (127 shows later) as part of what was nearly second "summer of covers"; as part of the 10/31/10 covering of Waiting for Columbus; and on 7/3/11 during day two of Superball IX
+Appropriately, then, they have broken the song out five more times: on 8/11/98 (nearly ten years and over 1000 shows after its previous performance) for the “summer of covers” roster; on 12/31/02 (151 shows later) to celebrate their return from the hiatus; on 7/1/10 (127 shows later) as part of what was nearly a second "summer of covers"; as part of the 10/31/10 covering of Waiting for Columbus; and on 7/3/11 during day two of Superball IX.

 Albums: Star Lake 98